arvinshen/Pull-Up-Bball-App/README.md

 ### Installation

-Pull Up Bball publishing date TBD.
+[Downloadable on the App Store][app-url]

-1. Visit the Apple [App Store](https://apple.com/app-store/) or the native App Store on your iPhone/iPad.
+1. Open the native App Store on your iPhone/iPad.
 2. Search for 'Pull Up Bball'.
 3. Tap the 'Get' button to install.
 4. Open 'Pull Up Bball' and enjoy.